-The 36-hour fast is exactly what its name suggests.
+The 36-hour fast or Monk Fast is exactly what its name suggests.
 It’s about one and half days of eating nothing and drinking only no-calorie drinks to maintain proper hydration.

 This fast is different from other fasts because of its intensity.
 Firstly, it’s for a much longer period of time, and unlike some fasts, you aren’t allowed to munch on fruits.

 It’s time we understand this fast in detail and see if it has any benefits we can take advantage of.
 Keep reading!

 [lwptoc title=”Table of Contents”]

 What Is the Monk Fast?

 The Monk Fast is a type of fasting where you only drink water for 36 hours once a week.
 It is similar to fasting every other day.
 Dieters who want an easy way to lose weight and improve their health like it because it doesn’t have a lot of rules or restrictions.

 A monk fast, better known as the 36-hour fast is what can help you practice discipline and mindfulness like that of a monk.

 What can you eat or drink during this type of intermittent fasting?
 Well, you should not be consuming any solid foods and calorie-dense fluids.
 You can have drinks like sugarless black coffee, black tea, or green tea (without any syrup or honey).

 Water is your staple during the monk fast.